 But maybe the most impactful of these changes has been the innovations with technology – and while the industrial revolution of tech is truly global, the reality is that Ireland finds itself at the very heart of this worldwide revolution.

 Arguably the biggest game changer in Irish life since the formation of the state was the arrival of Electricity.
-Between 1929 and 1979 99% of homes were connected to the National Grid.
-Although it was a gradual process, with many areas particularly in rural Ireland, not getting electric until well into the 1950s and 60s, it changed everything… From quietness and darkness across the land to the bright lights, electricity laid the foundation for what was to come.
+Although officially introduced in 1880 with the installation of the first public electric street lamp in Dublin, it was between 1929 and 1979 that 99% of homes were connected to the National Grid (The ESB was formed in 1927).
+While it was a gradual process, with many areas particularly in rural Ireland, not getting electric until well into the 1950s and 60s, it changed everything… From quietness and darkness across the land to the bright lights, electricity laid the foundation for what was to come.

 1957 – The first official computer in Ireland